js302/Posture-Detection/README.md

 2. **CameraManager**: Handles the webcam feed and runs pose detection
 3. **PostureAgent**: Decides when to alert you and keeps track of your session data
 4. **GUI Application**: The simple interface you interact with
+5. **Auto-Lock Manager**: Monitors when you're away and handles PC security automatically

+### The Auto-Lock Feature

+One of the coolest additions is the automatic PC locking when you leave your desk.
+Here's how it works:

+**When you step away:**
+- The system notices no one is at the desk after about 10 seconds
+- A friendly notification pops up asking "Are you still there?"
+- You get 30 seconds to click "I'm Here" if you're just leaning back or grabbing something
+- If there's no response, your PC locks automatically for security

+**When you come back:**
+- The camera detects you're back at your desk
+- Your screen wakes up automatically
+- The password screen appears so you can log right back in

+It's like having a helpful assistant that locks up when you forget to, but is smart enough not to lock you out when you're just stretching or thinking.

 ### What Gets Measured